avatao/collection-json-angular/README.md

 Disclaimer
 ---

-This project is under development (pre-alpha state), use it with care.
+This project is under development (alpha state), use it with care.
+Many methods are not implemented, the library is not yet functional.

 How to develop
 ---